Gardasil HPV Vaccine Information

 - Does the vaccine contain thimerosal or mercury?

 - How long does vaccine protection last?
 Will a booster shot be needed?

-- Will girls/women be protected against HPV and related diseases, even if they don't get all three doses?
+- Will girls and women be protected against HPV and related diseases, even if they don't get all three doses?

-- If a woman turns 27 years of age after the first dose of HPV was administered but before the third doses is administered, should the series be completed?
+- If a woman turns 27 years of age after the first dose of HPV was administered but before the next doses are administered, should the series be completed?